sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 k = 0,\ldots,N-1.
 ```

+These constraints ensure that every predicted state trajectory is dynamically feasible according to the discretized vehicle model.

-The least-squares construction is deliberate because it makes Gauss--Newton approximations natural and computationally efficient.
+The least-squares construction is deliberate because it makes Gauss--Newton approximations natural and computationally efficient for nonlinear model predictive control.